 Dr. Evans was born in Minneapolis, Minnesota and moved to Atlanta, Georgia when he was 12 years old.
 He received both his B.S. and D.V.M.
 Degrees from the University of Georgia.
 He began practicing at Acredale in 1987.
 His professional interests include orthopedic and soft tissue surgeries.
-Dr. Evans and his wife, Betsy share their Kempsville home with Dolly, a Wheaton Terrier.
+Dr. Evans and his wife, Betsy share their Kempsville home with Olive, a Wheaton Terrier.
 His son, Harry is a commercial airline pilot.
 Dr. Evans' personal interests include traveling, skiing, golfing, and baseball (Go Braves!).

 Alexandra DeLorenzo, D.V.M.